Introduction

 Huh...we still have a part of the predicate left over!
 What should we do...
 We still need to predicate on this part of the expression, we just need to inject this partially-evaluated expression to run at runtime!
 So, we'd inject the probe body, wrapped with this condition!

-Note that this does look a bit different for the Wizard target, whamm
+Note that this does look a bit different for the Wizard target, Whamm

 has to do some other tinkering with the predicate there, which enables the engine to run the correct part of the predicate at the correct time (match time vs. runtime).